Given my situation, how would you handle my case?

 What do I do if my partner is being difficult or won’t talk with me?

 It is very stressful to have a partner who won’t talk (freeze out) or who is being stubborn, irrational, or making unreasonable demands or threats.
-In a small percentage of cases, you may have a partner who suffers from one of the personal disorders that has been identified as a “high-conflict” personality.
+In a small percentage of cases, you may have a partner who suffers from one of the personality disorders who has been identified as a “high-conflict” personality.
 Responding to this type of person is challenging and tricky.
 Our experience and training enables us to give you coaching on how best to respond to such behaviors.
 Sometimes the difficult person will hire an aggressive attorney; this will make the situation ever more difficult.
 There are techniques for handling such people.
 Usually a frontal counter-attack is not the best approach, at least at first.
 However, if all else fails, you may have no option but to engage in contested litigation.
 Remember, it takes two to tango and look good doing it.

 Will you fight for father’s rights?

 SHANNON LAW will stand-up for a father’s rights in and out of court.
 “Rights” are defined by law — statutory and case law.
-The struggle usually is over amount of possession time and amount of child support.
+The struggle usually is over the amount of possession time and the amount of child support.
 However, judges apply those laws; and, judges have broad discretion.
 Judges usually have some pre-determined notions about “father’s rights”.
 State statutes define both a “standard possession schedule” and an “expanded possession schedule”.
 Father’s are often seeking a 50-50% periods of possession coupled with a request for reduced child support and/or no child support.
 At SHANNON LAW, we help the father define his “interests” in terms of needs as well as wants; then we seek to find cost effective ways to maximize his needs/wants.
 We help fathers develop realistic expectations given the circumstances in their case and the view point of the judge to whom the case is assigned.
 Then, we use all of our knowledge, skills, and experience to advocate vigorously to attain the father’s needs/wants.

 How would you help a woman protect her rights?